bigjoedata/rockbot/README.md

-# 🎸 🥁 Rockbot 🎤 🎧

-A lyrics generator trained from scratch on the writing styles of nearly 20k songs by over 400 artists across MANY musical genres (not just rock), as well as a few poets and comedians.

-Most language models are imprecise and Rockbot is no exception.
-You may see NSFW lyrics unexpectedly.
-I have made no attempts to censor.
-Generated lyrics may be repetitive and/or incoherent at times, but hopefully you'll encounter something interesting or memorable.

----
 🎹 🪘 🎷 🎺 🪗  🪕 🎻
 ## Rockbot Background
 Two of my passions are music and data!
 I realized I had a bounty of metadata from artists I've listened to over the past several years and I decided to take advantage to build something fun.
 I scraped the top 50 lyrics for artists I'd listened to at least once from [Genius](https://genius.com/), added some other selected top artists, did a ton of post-processing and trained a [GPT-2's](https://openai.com/blog/better-language-models/) based model from scratch using the [AITextGen](https://github.com/minimaxir/aitextgen) framework.
 The UI / back end is built in [Streamlit](https://www.streamlit.io/) The vocabulary was built from scratch, rather than fine-tuned off an existing model.
 I also fine-tuned a GPT-2 based model available [here](https://huggingface.co/bigjoedata/rockbot) but this model weighs in at a fraction of the size.